Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Pivoted Cholesky approximations

-Apart from the exact reproducing of the pivot columns and rows as do all CA and PCD algorithms\cite[Lemma 4.5]{boerm2003}, Algorithms~\ref{ICD2} additionally exactly reproduces the diagonal entries of the original matrix (this can be easily seen by the all-zero diagonal of $\vek R = \widetilde {\vek M} - \vek L_n \vek L_n^\top$) while the off-diagonal part remains the same as that from Algorithm~\ref{ICD}. $\varepsilon$ in Algorithm~\ref{ICD2} is a loose bound, rather than the exact maximum as in Algorithm~\ref{ICD}, of entry-wise error.
+Apart from the exact reproduction of the pivot columns and rows as do all CA and PCD algorithms\cite[Lemma 4.5]{boerm2003}, Algorithm~\ref{ICD2} in addition exactly reproduces the diagonal entries of the original matrix (this can be easily seen by the all-zero diagonal of $\mat R = \widetilde {\mat M} - \vek L_n \vek L_n^\top$) while the off-diagonal part remains the same as that from Algorithm~\ref{ICD}. $\varepsilon$ in Algorithm~\ref{ICD2} is a loose upper bound, rather than the exact one in Algorithm~\ref{ICD}, of the entry-wise error.